 Agua de Piña:

-Place pineapple cubes into a blender and blend.
-Add 1 cup of water to get blender going.
+- Place pineapple cubes into a blender and blend.
+Add 2 cups of water to get blender going.
 You will have to do this in two batches.
 Run through a sieve to remove pulp and discard.
 Put juice into a pitcher and add the remaining water.